microsoft/ignite-learning-paths-training-aiml/aiml30/demoguide.md

     * Click `More Help` in the right panel of the parameters.
     * Highlight that every module has a link to the docs in the parameters that will explain what the module is doing.
     * Scroll down and show the metrics explanations in the docs for the model.

-### 6. Create Predictive Experiment and Deploy the Model
+### 6. Create Inference Pipeline and Deploy the Model
-This is normally where you would create the `Predictive Experiment` to deploy it to a web service _however_ we have done these steps in advance.
+This is normally where you would create the `Inference Pipeline` to deploy it to a web service _however_ we have done these steps in advance.
 * Discuss these steps _do not do them live_:
-    * Click `Create` predictive experiment.
-Think of the `Predictive Experiment` model as the production model that gets deployed to the web service.
-The     `Training Experiment` as the dev model.
+    * Click `Create inference pipeline` then select `Real-time inference pipeline`
-    * Add the `Execute Python Script` and `Select Columns in Dataset` modules to    the created predictive experiment.
+    * Ensure the `Web Service Output` is connected to the last data processing step module `Select Columns in Dataset`
-    * Run the experiment
+    * Click `Run`
-    * Click `Deploy Web Service`
+    * Click `Deploy`
-* After discussing the steps to create the `Predictive Experiment` navigate to the deployed web service from the left nav.
+* After discussing the steps to create the `Inference Pipeline` navigate to the deployed web service from the left nav.
 * Click on the name of the web service created in advance.
 * Click `Test` and show how it performs on a scored data item.
 * Click `Consume` and show the sample code provided for integrating the web service.